 Poet, Editor and Occasional translator

 Elizabeth Rimmer is a poet, editor and occasional translator who is widely published in magazines and online.
 On this site you can find her poetry, information about editing and workshops, and an on-line shop where you can buy her collections.
 Please note, the shop works through PayPal, but if you don’t want to use it, please email via the contact page, and an alternative can be set up.
 Read on for her full biography.

 Latest posts about Elizabeth’s news, readings and events she will be appearing at

 Elizabeth Rimmer is a poet, editor and occasional translator who is widely published in magazines and online.
 She writes poems based in landscape and community, exploring the many different dimensions of the dialogue we hold with whatever environment supports us – biological, social, spiritual – how we live on the earth and with each other, how we react to the passage of time, what beauty we find in living, and the ways we deal with grief and loss and hard times.
 She is influenced by her experience of growing and using herbs, producing a modern translation of the Old English Charm of Nine Herbs in 2017, by her study of geopoetics, permaculture, folklore and the mythological traditions of northern and western Europe, and by the mystical and philosophical traditions of Christian monasticism.
-Elizabeth Rimmer has published three collections of poetry with Red Squirrel Press, Wherever We Live Now, (2011), The Territory of Rain, (2015), and Haggards (2018), and is working on her fourth, which will appear in 2021.
-She has edited eight full poetry collections and four pamphlets for Red Squirrel Press, and anthologies for the Federation of Writers (Scotland) and the Scottish Writers Centre.
+Elizabeth Rimmer has published four collections of poetry with Red Squirrel Press, Wherever We Live Now, (2011), The Territory of Rain, (2015), and Haggards (2018), and The Well of the Moon (2021).
+She has edited eleven full poetry collections and four pamphlets for Red Squirrel Press, and anthologies for the Federation of Writers (Scotland) and the Scottish Writers Centre.
 She is a member of Scottish PEN and the Scottish Centre for Geopoetics.

 Other Things I Do